Tree Preservation Orders in Lurgashall

 How do I check for TPOs near Lurgashall?

 Enter your postcode in our search tool to see TPOs near Lurgashall plotted on an interactive map.
-Lurgashall falls within Chichester District Council and South Downs National Park Authority, which has data in our dataset.
+Lurgashall falls within South Downs National Park Authority and Chichester District Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Lurgashall?

-Lurgashall falls within Chichester District Council and South Downs National Park Authority.
+Lurgashall falls within South Downs National Park Authority and Chichester District Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Lurgashall?